onedata/onedata-documentation/doc/administering_onedata/ssl_certificate_management.md

 > NOTE: When deploying via GUI using this feature, your web browser will need to reload the page when new certificates are installed.

 ## Let's Encrypt in private networks
-When registering **Oneproviders** using the __subdomain delegation__ feature, it is possible to use Let's Encrypt client even if **Oneprovider** is deployed on host not accessible from the pulic Internet.
+When registering **Oneproviders** using the __subdomain delegation__ feature, it is possible to use Let's Encrypt client even if **Oneprovider** is deployed on host not accessible from the public Internet.
 In this scenario only the **Onezone** needs to work in a public domain in order to support validating its subdomains in Let's Encrypt.
+In this case the DNS method of The Let's Encrypt authorization is used, rqeuirs the Onezone domain to be [delegated (see docs)](./onezone_tutorial.md#dns-records-setup-for-subdomain-delegation) at its DNS registrar.

 ## Docker deployment